The 12 Best Concerts in Phoenix This Weekend

 |

-When you’re running a record label, a festival’s a great way to get some exposure for the bands whose tunes you’re trying to turn people on to.
-That formula is nothing new, especially these days when festival culture is an intrinsic part of the musical landscape.
-The key is to make it so awesome that fans will come back the following year to soak up more of the music that moves them.
-Local label Warped Your Records managed to make that happen.
-It’s hosting Warped Your Fest: The Sequel on Friday, August 11, and Saturday, August 12, at downtown’s all-ages DIY venue, Trunk Space.
-The festival shines a spotlight on a bunch of Phoenix’s indie bands, as well as some visitors from Flagstaff and Tucson, keeping it an

-A mix of bands is featured on the bill.
-The label has worked with some of them, and others are acts the organizers admire.
-Sets will happen on two stages, simultaneously, throughout the course of the festival, in Trunk Space’s main room and basement space.
-A couple of clothing vendor pals will set up shop both days.
-Colin Bauer heads up Warped Your Records, and Aaron Ponzo serves as the label’s intern.
-The two are looking forward to bringing the event back again.
-Mostly because, as Ponzo says, “They are all our friends and we really like them.”
-Red Tank!, Childhood Asthma, and Logan Green are on the bill.
-Diners, Closet Goth, The Harrison

-Read on for even more big concerts this weekend, including a double bill featuring Incubus and Jimmy Eat World, as well as gigs by Dead Cross, Artifacts, and J Boog.
+Read on for even more great concerts and music events this weekend, including Pickwick, Shabazz Palaces, and Slayer.

 Get the ICYMI: Today's Top Stories Newsletter Our daily newsletter delivers quick clicks to keep you in the know